ebp-nor/workshop-2024/04_hifiasm.md

 awk '/^S/{print ">"$2"\n"$3}' $1.hic.hap2.p_ctg.gfa | fold > $1.hic.hap2.p_ctg.fa
 ```

 We have set up this script for you.
-What you need to do is to create a run.sh in your working folder (`/projects/ec146/work/<username>/hifiasm`) with this content (with nano for instance):
+What you need to do is to create a run.sh in your working folder (`/cluster/projects/nn9984k/work/<username>/hifiasm`) with this content (with nano for instance):

 ```
-sbatch /projects/ec146/scripts/run_hifiasm.sh gsMetZobe \
+sbatch /cluster/projects/nn9984k/scripts/run_hifiasm.sh iyAthRosa \
-/fp/projects01/ec146/data/genomic_data/hic/ERR9503460_1_60x.fastq.gz \
+/cluster/projects/nn9984k/data/genomic_data/hic/ERR9503460_1_60x.fastq.gz \
-/fp/projects01/ec146/data/genomic_data/hic/ERR9503460_2_60x.fastq.gz \
+/cluster/projects/nn9984k/data/genomic_data/hic/ERR9503460_2_60x.fastq.gz \
-/fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
+/cluster/projects/nn9984k/data/genomic_data/pacbio/iyAthRosa_pacbio.fastq.gz
 ```
 This script contain the unfiltered HiFi reads.
 Please replace the reads with the filtered reads you created with HiFiAdapterFilt.